Mayday (Taiwanese band): 2003–2013: Return to the music scene and further albums

-Mayday earned another award for Best Music Video at the 24th Golden Melody Awards for the song Cheers (乾杯) in their 8th album Second Round (第二人生).
-In July 2013, they held 6 charity concerts, donating a total of NT27 million to charity.
-As part of their NOW-HERE world tour, they performed at the Los Angeles Memorial Sports Arena on 2 February and held 8 consecutive concerts at the Hong Kong Coliseum in May.
-On 17 August 2013, Mayday returned to the Beijing Bird’s Nest.
+Mayday earned another award for Best Music Video at the 24th Golden Melody Awards for the song "Cheers" (乾杯) from their album Second Round (第二人生).
+In July 2013, they held six charity concerts, donating a total of NT$27 million to charity.
+As part of their NOW-HERE world tour, they performed at the Los Angeles Memorial Sports Arena on 2 February and held eight consecutive concerts at the Hong Kong Coliseum in May.
+On 17 August 2013, Mayday returned to the Beijing Bird's Nest.
 Mayday also entered the Japanese music industry, as they then joined record label Amuse.
 On 13 November, Mayday officially released their first Japanese compilation.
-The band also held 2 concerts in Osaka and Tokyo at the start of 2014.
+The band also held twp concerts in Osaka and Tokyo at the start of 2014.

 On 18 September 2013, the band released their second 3D concert film, Mayday Nowhere (5月天諾亞方舟).
-It was also the world’s first 4DX concert film.
-On 30 December, the band released their 3rd compilation, The Best of 1999–2013.
+It was also the world's first 4DX concert film.
+On 30 December, the band released their third compilation, The Best of 1999–2013.

 2014–2016: North American Tour, Nippon Budokan

 As part of their NOW-HERE world tour, Mayday performed at the Korea International Exhibition Center in Seoul, South Korea, on 8 February 2014.
-On 21 February 2014, they held the first concert of their European tour at the Wembley Arena in London, attracting more than 10,000 fans from Taiwan, China, Hong Kong and Europe.
+On 21 February 2014, they held the first concert of their European tour at the Wembley Arena in London, attracting more than 10,000 fans from Taiwan, China, Hong Kong, and Europe.
 They also performed in Paris at the Zénith Paris on 23 February and in the Netherlands at the Amsterdam Heineken Music Hall on 26 February.
-As part of their NOW-HERE North American Tour, the band held 7 concerts in Canada and the US from 17 to 29 March, in cities such as Vancouver, Toronto, Chicago, Houston, San Jose, and Los Angeles.
-Notably, the band performed at the Madison Square Garden in New York on 22 March, becoming the first Chinese band to perform at the venue.
+As part of their NOW-HERE North American Tour, the band held seven concerts in Canada and the US from 17 to 29 March, in cities such as Vancouver, Toronto, Chicago, Houston, San Jose, and Los Angeles.
+Notably, the band performed at Madison Square Garden in New York on 22 March, becoming the first Mandarin-language band to perform at the venue.
 The final show of the NOW-HERE world tour was held in Los Angeles on 29 March.

 On 27 July, Mayday started another series of Just Love It! charity concerts, with the first Just Love It!
 Embrace charity concert held at the Kaohsiung Arena, followed by 3 August in Beijing, 5 August in Shenzhen, and 8 August in Yilan.
 All proceeds were donated to charity.
 On 31 December, Mayday held their Campfire concert at the Kaoshiung National Stadium, counting down to 2015 with their fans.
-They continued to hold 2 more concerts at the same venue on 2 and 3 January 2015.
-On 1 January 2015, Mayday, together with artists from their record label B'in Music, held a New Year's concert at the intersection of Kaixuan and Ersheng Road – the site of the tragic 2014 Kaohsiung gas explosions.
+They performed two more concerts at the same venue on 2 and 3 January 2015.
+On 1 January 2015, Mayday, together with artists from their record label B'in Music, held a New Year's concert at the intersection of Kaixuan and Ersheng Road, the site of the tragic 2014 Kaohsiung gas explosions.